tripp1592/file_mover/README.md

-Below is a sample **README.md** you can include in your repository.
-It explains what the script does, how to build it into an EXE, and how to integrate it into the Windows Explorer right‐click context menu.
-Feel free to adjust any paths or filenames to match your exact setup.

----

 # MyFileMover

 **MyFileMover** is a simple Python‐based GUI tool that helps you move multiple files to a destination folder.
 You can launch it by double‐clicking the EXE, or integrate it into the Windows Explorer context menu so it appears when you right‐click a file or folder.